 David Loughran, who worked for the Democrat in the three- way gubernatorial campaign and now is a partner at CD2 Consulting in Portland, Maine, said King’s drop is being affected by outside spending.
 “Their response needs to be stronger,” he said of King’s campaign.

 King enjoys the advantage of name recognition in a state where retail politics is the norm.
 As he stands in front of the gates of General Dynamics Corp.
-(GD)’s Bath Iron Works shipyard, he jokes with workers waiting for a signal marking the end of their shift, “Don’t run me over now.”
+(GD:US)’s Bath Iron Works shipyard, he jokes with workers waiting for a signal marking the end of their shift, “Don’t run me over now.”

 King didn’t want an entourage for his visit to shake hands.
 He got one anyway: several supporters, mostly Bath firefighters, showed up at the gates to greet him.